shafnasir/MyPlanBook/README.md

 This is the page you can provide any feedback to the developers.
 You can type in text box and click Send to upload your advice.

 ### Profile

+## Calendar

+### Add Events

+This feature of the Calendar allows the user to input events into the calendar.
+When you select a certain date on the calendar then click on "Add Event", the user is presented with a new activity where they can input their event details.
+The user can specify a description for the event, a time for the event and they can choose a color to be displayed on the calendar for that event.
+Once the event is ready you click "save" to save the event into the calendar.
+You can then view the event with its corresponding color on the calendar.

+### Update/Delete Events

+This feature of the Calendar allows the user to delete or update events in the calendar.
+When you select a certain date with events the user will be able to see a list of the events for that day under the calendar.
+From there you can either click the update or delete button to make changes to the calendar.
+If you click the update button the user will go back to the add events screen to make changes to that event.
+If you click the delete button, the event will be removed from the calendar.